Do you need a qualified or registered dental assistant?

 Bright Futures in Dentistry has two primary goals:

-- Encourage chairside trained dental assistants to become DANB certified
+- Increase the number of registered dental assistants in North Dakota by promoting chairside trained dental assistants to become DANB certified